Who was František Ondřej Poupě, the namesake of Poupě Pub?

 Directions to next stop:

-From Poupě Pub, walk down the Dominikánská street and then turn right to Panská Street.
-Then take another right on to the Radnická Street.
+From Poupě Pub, walk down Dominikánská Street and then turn right onto Panská Street.
+Then take another right onto Radnická Street.
 This street leads to the Old Town Hall – look for the tall tower with a green crooked spire on your right.
-The entrance is through a gothic archway under the tower (you’ll likely see a crowd looking up at something…).
-That “something” is the famous Brno dragon, and it means you’ve arrived at the Old Town Hall.
+The entrance is through a Gothic archway under the tower.
+You’ll likely see a crowd looking up at something – that “something” is the famous Brno dragon, and it means you’ve arrived.